lthebe/wsd/README.md

 * 28.1-5.2:
   Polish for the frontend.
 The payment system should be implemented this week.
 If time permits we begin implementing tag system here.
 * 5.2-20.2:
-  Assuming everything else works we use this time to implement extra features.
+  Assuming everything else works we use this time to implement extra features, and test the final product.

 **5. Testing**